Imatges de pàgina

 "Christmas is such a happy day at our house," confided one roundcheeked matronly looking woman turning to her companion, a society dame whose daintily gloved hands were free from encumbrance save a silver meshed purse and a costly fur muff.
 "We have seven little stockings to fill, you know, and you cannot imagine how we enjoy it.
 If there were twice seven I suppose we'd still find enough to fill them all and our pleasure would be doubled."

 "Dear me, I don't see how you do it," drawled the society woman in shocked tones.
 "Our one child is a terrible expense, I cannot begin to have what I did before she came.
 One is quite enough.
-My husband and I are going to New York tomorrow so nurse can have the delightful role of Santa Claus, at our house."
+My husband My husband and I are going to New York tomorrow so nurse can have the delightful role of Santa Claus, at our house."

 The car stopped and the woman with the holly got off and crossed the street.
 As she walked up the steps of her elegant home she wondered if there was another in all the land quite so alone as she, for